By Bruce Barker, P.Ag.

 4 Canadian Fertilizer Institute Eastern Canada

 Safe rates of liquid phosphorus 10-34-0 have not been developed.
 Rates are highly dependent on the proximity of the liquid stream to the seed.
-Good separation between the liquid fertilizer and seed should be achieved.
+Good separation between the liquid fertilizer and the seed should be achieved.

 Seedbed Utilization